sunset326/SE2-SuperGlue/README.md

 Our codes refer to https://github.com/yingxin-jia/SuperGlue-pytorch and https://github.com/magicleap/SuperGluePretrainedNetwork.
-We replaced the CNN backbone of encoder with equivariant steerable CNNs with the help of the e2cnn Pytorch package
+We replaced the CNN backbone of encoder with equivariant steerable CNNs with the help of the e2cnn Pytorch package.
 SuperGlue is self-supervised training and does not require manual annotation.

 ## Dependencies